By Roger Peace

 The Reagan administration’s propaganda war

 The efforts of U.S. citizens to help the Nicaraguan people and put an end to the Contra War ran directly counter to the Reagan administration’s actions to bring down the FSLN government (Frente Sandinista de Liberación Nacional).
-Administration officials viewed these citizen efforts as part of a “Sandinista disinformation campaign” backed by the Soviet Union.
+Administration officials decried these citizen efforts as part of a “Sandinista disinformation campaign” backed by the Soviet Union.

 A memorandum titled “Public Diplomacy and Central America” (May 1, 1983), written by Kate Semarad, an official with the Agency for International Development, warned of a “Soviet-orchestrated effort to influence the United States Congress, the national media and the general public.”
 Soviet propaganda agencies, she wrote, were circulating “fabricated allegations of massacres” by U.S. allies in Central America.
 To counter these charges, she advised, “We can and must go over the heads of our Marxist opponents directly to the American people.”